Community-Based Collaborative Action Grants

 Section 4 Grant Selection Process

 Enterprise awards Section 4 funds to grantees through a competitive selection process, with requests for proposal (RFPs) held at different times in Enterprise markets and at the national level.
 RFP timing is based on funding availability and does not follow on a regular schedule.
 Check this page regularly for a list of open RFPs.
-Sign up to receive notifications of future grant offerings.

 There are no open RFPs at this time.